Johann Wilhelm Baier

 compendiums, published after his death (1698), one of exegetical, and one of moral theology, as well as one of the history of dogma.
 His read significance lies in the fact that he handed on and popularized the theology of Musæus; and his work was continued by Buddeus, whom he left at Halle as professor of moral philosophy.

+Family

+Baier was married to Anna Catharina Musäus.

+He was the father of physician Johann Jacob Baier, and theologians Johann David Baier and Johann Wilhelm Baier Junior.